-This interlock is a spring loaded plunger located just below the handle housing (Fig. 2D).
+This interlock is a spring loaded plunger located just below the handle housing (Fig. 2).
 This prevents the handle from being accidentally returned to the OFF position.
 This interlock may be deliberately cheated by depressing the plunger with a screwdriver so that the handle can be moved to the OFF position to observe the operation of the isolating switch during installation or maintenance.
 To do this, it is necessary to deliberately cheat the interlock.
 The handle must be returned to the HORIZONTAL position by again depressing the interlock plunger before the high voltage door can be closed.
 The operator must be aware of what he is doing and take appropriate safety precautions.

 Contactor to Isolating Switch Mechanical Interlock (Fig. 3).
-The Type 25LFR2 Isolating Switch functions only as a disconnect; it must never close, or interrupt a power load.
-To prevent this, a mechanical interlock between contactor and isolating switch is provided.
-If the contactor is closed, the interlock operating plate on the contactor armature actuates the interlock lever (24) that blocks the handle operating mechanism of the switch at the tray interlock casting (28).
+The Type LFR4 Isolating Switch functions only as a disconnect; it must never close, or interrupt a power load.
+To prevent this, the interference lever roller (30), on the contactor is engaged by a cam (24) on the isolating switch.
+If the contactor is closed, the isolating switch cannot be moved either from the OFF to the ON, or from the ON to the OFF positions.

-[Photo 75-0543] Fig. 3.
-Mechanical interlocking between 25LFR2 Isolating Switch, and LF-25H230 Contactor

-If the contactor is closed, the Isolating Switch cannot be moved either from the OFF to the ON, or from the ON to the OFF positions.
 This is a positive interlock, it cannot be cheated without disassembly of the interlocking parts.